Bottom Bouncing – 5 Proven Guide Tips For More Fish

 To snag less often, I use Jig Fly hooks like the Region Fishing Bugger jig fly that you see in the image above.
 These flies drift with the hook point up so they are less likely to snag.

-Very similar to the above way except that I will use a jig that is between 1/8 and 1 ounce, depending on the velocity and depth of the spot.
+I will use a jig that is between 1/8 and 1 ounce, depending on the velocity and depth of the spot.

 The jig is used in place of the weights at the bottom of the setup.
-With jigs, you can get pretty heavy so this will work even in the deepest and fastest rivers.
+With jigs, you can get pretty heavy, so this will work even in the deepest and fastest rivers.

 Tight Lines